lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

 A general plugin has two moving parts.
 A service, which receives events and tells Say which regions to highlight; and a UI component for user interaction.

-**note:** A component is a reusable UI element, that has some behavior associated with it.
+**note:** A component is a reusable UI element, that has some behaviour associated with it.
 In this case we are using Ember [components](https://guides.emberjs.com/release/components/introducing-components/) and [services](https://guides.emberjs.com/release/services/).

 #### Generating the stub Configuration

 To ease the creation of plugins, there is a [plugin generator](https://github.com/lblod/ember-rdfa-editor-plugin-generator) .
 You can run this in a bare Ember Addon and get the stub for your plugin out of the box.
-To easen this tutorial, we have ran the plugin generation process for you.
+To ease this tutorial, we have ran the plugin generation process for you.
 In this case, we've decided to use an Ember [in-repo-addon](https://cli.emberjs.com/release/writing-addons/in-repo-addons/).
 This simply means that the plugin code is already included and is located in `lib` instead of `node_modules`.

 The code for the plugin can be found in `lib/ember-rdfa-editor-wikipedia-slug-plugin`.
 We have left the code in this folder as close as possible to that of the generated plugin.
 The file tree of the plugin looks as follows: